David Parker, 53, is a veteran from Lincoln who suffers from PTSD. He truly believes that exercise saved his life.

 He joined his local gym – Active Nation’s Birchwood Leisure Centre in Lincoln.
 Regular sessions brought real benefits.
 Pounding the treadmill or hammering the rowing machine got his blood singing and made him feel alive again.
-Exercise also brings proven therapeutic benefits to people suffering with depression and anxiety.
-And with none of the side-effects of medication.
-David truly believes that had he not joined Birchwood Leisure Centre on that Friday morning, he wouldn’t be alive today.
+Exercise also brings proven therapeutic benefits to people suffering from depression and anxiety.
+And with none of the side effects of medication.
+David truly believes that had he not joined Birchwood Leisure Centre, he wouldn’t be alive today.

 Feeling A Sense Of Belonging Again

 David joined The Band Of Brothers – a charity that works with injured servicemen and women with mental health problems.
 Meeting others suffering from post-conflict PTSD was a huge boost – he wasn’t alone.
 The charity also helped him travel to Colorado to compete in the Warrior Games – a major US army competition for wounded, injured and ill service personnel and veterans.